Proper Storage of Firewood Will Help Prevent Firewood Insects from Entering Your Home

 Never treat firewood with pesticides.
 The more common firewood insects, beetles, typically bore into the wood and won't be affected by surface treatments anyway.
 Burning logs that have been sprayed with chemicals is a health hazard, and could expose you to toxic fumes.

-If you follow these tips on how to store firewood you should find yourself without worry.
-However, ff your firewood brought unwanted guests to your home, schedule a pest inspection today!
+If you follow these tips on how to store firewood outside, you should find yourself without worry.
+However, if your firewood brought unwanted guests to your home, schedule a cost-free inspection today!